 The FDA and comparable other regulatory authorities offer certain designations for product candidates that are designed to encourage the research and development of product candidates that are intended to address conditions with significant unmet medical need.
 These designations may confer benefits such as additional interaction with regulatory authorities, a potentially accelerated regulatory pathway and priority review.
-OTL-101 for ADA-SCID has received a Breakthrough Therapy designation from the FDA, OTL-200 for MLD and OTL-103 for WAS received RMAT designation from the FDA and both OTL-300 for TDT and OTL-203 for MPS-IH received a Priority Medicines, or PRIME, designation from EMA.
+OTL-200 for MLD and OTL-103 for WAS received RMAT designation from the FDA, and both OTL-300 for TDT and OTL-203 for MPS-IH received a Priority Medicines, or PRIME, designation from EMA.
 Despite these designations, there can be no assurance that we will successfully obtain these or other designations for any of our other product candidates.
 In addition, while such designations could expedite the development or review process, they generally do not change the standards for approval.
 Even if we obtain such designations for one or more of our product candidates, there can be no assurance that we will realize their intended benefits.